marctrem/usbarmory-wiki-fork/Frequently-Asked-Questions-(FAQ).md

 ### Help, I can't connect to my USB armory.

-If you received a pre-imaged microSD card with your USB armory it almost certainly includes [Inverse Path](https://inversepath.com) default image, please see notes and default credentials [here](https://github.com/inversepath/usbarmory-debian-base_image/releases) (specifically the **Connecting** section).
+If you received a pre-imaged microSD card with your USB armory it almost certainly includes the default image, please see notes and default credentials [here](https://github.com/inversepath/usbarmory-debian-base_image/releases) (specifically the **Connecting** section).
 If you have issues connecting always make sure that:

 1. the LED is blinking (indicates Linux kernel heartbeat)